halcwb/PediatricRiskCalculator/README.md

+# Pediatric Risk Calculator

+This is an online web app to calculate pediatric mortality risk scores using the PIM and PRISM scores.

+Online versions can be found at:

+* [GenCalc](http://gencalc.nl): the production version of the app or
+* [Github](https://halcwb.github.io/PediatricRiskCalculator/index.html): the docs folder of this GitHub repository

+## Current features

+* Calculates the PIM 2 and PIM 3 scores

-# SAFE Template
+## SAFE Template

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+This application is base on the SAFE template to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 ## Install pre-requisites